 Gena has written for print and online publications, and has served as a content developer for several websites.
 She is a writer, editor, and document designer.
 Gena holds an M.A. in International Development from Eastern University, and a B.A. in English from High Point University.

 “Web accessibility is the baseline for electronic equal opportunity.
-In tomorrow’s world, we will be able cross off the word electronic.” - Gena Thomas
+In tomorrow’s world, we will cross off the word electronic.” - Gena Thomas

 Before stepping into project management roles, Lisa Collier honed administrative, leadership and communication skills through nearly 10 years of experience in public relations, journalism, and editing.
 She holds a BA in Human Relations from High Point University.